 Welcome.
 I am a licensed clinical professional counselor (LCPC).
 I obtained my M.S. from McDaniel College and B.A. from UMCP.
 I have an extensive clinical background servicing individuals within a school, hospital, and private practice setting.
 I service the community at large with compassion, empathy, patience, and excellence.
 I have experience in helping clients with anxiety, depression, grief, relationship issues, motivation, low self esteem, stress management, and career transitions.
 I create an open and safe environment where thoughts and feelings can be...

-I am a Licensed Clinical Social Worker in Pennsylvania with over 10 years of experience working as a psychotherapist and Social Worker.
-I have worked with clients with a wide range of concerns including depression, anxiety, relationship issues, parenting problems, career challenges, military/Veteran issues and PTSD.
-I also helped many people who have experienced physical trauma or emotional abuse.
-My counseling style is warm and interactive.
-I believe in treating anyone with respect, sensitivity, and compassion, and I don't believe in stigmatizing labels.
-My ap...
+I am a Licensed Clinical Social Worker (LCSW) in Florida with over 10 years of experience working as a psychotherapist, mental health, and substance misuse counselor.
+I have worked with clients with a wide range of concerns including depression, anxiety, PTSD, relationship issues, parenting challenges, career issues, OCD, ADHD, and dual diagnoses.
+I have also helped many people who have experienced physical trauma or emotional setbacks.
+My counseling style is warm, welcoming, and supportive.
+I engage everyone in a respectful, affirming claim and nonjudgmental wa...

 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Millington area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Millington due to a higher cost of living.